CoLRev-Environment/colrev/docs/source/dev_docs/dev_setup/macos_vm.rst

 Start the machine, and log in (pre-built VM image: user ubuntu with password ``ubuntu``).

-Install the guest additions for a better integration between host and guest system
+Install the guest additions for a better integration between host and guest system:

 ::